 There are numerous campus edge switch products.
-But there's no clear consensus among switch vendors about all the new developments.
-Some vendors feel that open networking is the most important development in the recent market, whereas others think virtual extensible LAN is the most important new technology in campus switching.
+But there's no clear consensus among switch vendors about all the developments.
+Some vendors feel that open networking is the most important development in the recent market, whereas others think virtual extensible LAN is the most important technology in campus switching.
 Which vendors are right?
 A big part of that answer depends on each individual IT environment and its needs.

 Here we examine the features and options available with traditional and open networking.

 How traditional, proprietary switching has evolved